Cream CheeseShelf Life, Storage, and Spoilage Guide

 Not RecommendedUnsafe

-Cream cheese must be refrigerated to maintain safety and quality.
-Do not store at room temperature.
+Cream cheese must be refrigerated.
+Do not store at room temperature for more than 2 hours.

 Refrigerator

 Store cream cheese in its original packaging or a tightly sealed container to prevent absorption of odors and maintain freshness.
-Keep at 40°F (4°C) or below.
+Keep it in the coldest part of the refrigerator.

 Freezer